 A wide variety of programming languages are used by engineers and scientists.
-You can tie them all together (C, C++, C#, Cuda, Fortran, etc.) in a platform-independent and simple way using Cmake.
-These programs generate Makefiles for the program.
-Some choose to use a manually-created Makefile alone, but I prefer the platform-independent nature of Makefile generators such as Cmake.
+You can tie them all together (C, C++, C#, Cuda, Fortran, etc.) in a platform-independent and simple way using CMake or Meson.
+These high-level build systems generate low-level build system backend files for Ninja or Make.

 Assume a single-file C++ program that uses the Math library and Boost for flexible command-line input of numerous parameters.
 Turn on additional compiler warnings to help avoid common coding pitfalls.
 Consider an example CMakeLists.txt for a C++ and Fortran project, line by line.

 CMake ≥ 3.14 should be used for contemporary projects, as so many new features were added by this release.

 Naming your project can help auto-install if you decide to someday.